Reviews You Can Rely On

 REASONS TO AVOID

-Hood and outside pockets are not insulated
+Hood is not insulated

 Read more: Women's Tres 3-in-1 Parka review